 Children experiencing problems with reading could be experiencing eye troubles.
 Problems with vision can affect reading, learning and overall performance at school.
 In South Africa, poor vision is impacting young people.
 Here’s why eye tests for children are so important.

 A Cape Town University study shows that some 450 000 South African youths have problems with seeing.
-Visual impairment, at 4%,1 being the greatest problem affecting their general health and functioning.
+Visual impairment is one of the greatest problems affecting their general health and functioning.
 So it’s easy to understand why eye tests for children are so important.

 Literacy issues in kids?
 Focus on eyes

-“Poor vision could be thwarting your child’s reading abilities.
+According to Dynamic Vision Optometrists, poor vision could be thwarting your child’s reading abilities.
 Several studies link uncorrected vision problems with poor levels of literacy.
 But, it goes beyond a stifled ability to read.
 Children who battle to see properly can also suffer in other areas such as on the sports field as well as emotionally.
-Young children may not even realise that they are struggling to see clearly, because it is how they have always seen the world and know no different.
+Young children may not even realise that they are struggling to see clearly because it is how they have always seen the world and know no different.
 If your child’s reading abilities or performance levels at school are poor – it is worth it to have their eyes checked as part of your investigation into the reasons why.
-This is according to Ruahan Naude, CEO at Dynamic Vision, adding that September – National Literacy Month – is an opportune time to focus on eyes and the impact of poor vision on literacy.

 When should you first test your child’s eyes?